top of page

 Recovered

-Amarillo Crime Stoppers needs your help locating a black 2020 Ram 1500 for this weeks "Stolen Auto Day".
-This vehicle was reported stolen from the 2800 block of I-40W on Sunday April 28th.
-The vehicle should display Texas license, SJH-3219, and the last six of the VIN are 181721.
-The pickup has aftermarket wheels, extended fender flares and a "GR" decal on the rear window.
+Amarillo Crime Stoppers needs your help locating a blue 2019 Ram 1500 for this weeks "Stolen Auto Day".
+This vehicle was reported stolen from the 2900 block of N. Hill on Saturday May 11th.
+The vehicle should display Texas license, LVM-9447, and the last six of the VIN are 904681.
 If you know the location of this vehicle or know who stole it, call Amarillo Crime Stoppers at 806-374-4400.
 You can also submit your anonymous tip at amapolice.org by using the P3 tips app.
 If your tip leads to the recovery and/or the arrest of the suspect you could earn a reward of up to $1,000.
 "Say It Here" with Amarillo Crime Stoppers.
+(STOCK PHOTO)

 The Program